Buganda: Major cities and towns

 The largest city in Buganda is Kampala.
 Others include Masaka City, Entebbe, Nansana, Kira, Makindye-Ssabagabo, Njeru and Mukono.

 Education

 Education in Buganda is divided between primary, secondary and higher education.

 Ethnic groups

 The majority of people in Buganda are Baganda.
 Other ethnic groups include the Basoga, Banyankole, Bagisu, Bateeso, Bayindi.

 Religion

 There are several religions practiced in Buganda.
 The largest are Catholicism, Anglicanism, Islam, and the traditional Kiganda religion.
 Some people practice both traditional religions as well as Christianity or Islam.

 Economy

+Currency

+Barkcloth may have been the first currency in Buganda according to historian E. Bakaluba.
+Blue beads became the state curency during the reign of Kyabaggu of Buganda (c.1750–1780).
+These beads may have been introduced through trade contact with the north.
+Ivory discs placed on strings called obusanga were circulated as currency under Kabaka Junju (c.1790–1800).
+These gradually replaced glass beads.

+Cowries in turn, replaced obusanga by the mid-19th century.
+Holes were bored into the cowries in order to be placed on strings of 100 shells called kiasa.
+This could be divided into halves of fifty and further more into five parts of ten each.
+Such organization made cowries effective for small transaction.
+In Colonial Uganda and the East Africa Protectorate, the Indian rupee became official currency.
+Cowries were phased out by the British Colonial government through local institutions like the Lukiko.
+Despite prohibition, cowries remained in use among the locals.

 Agriculture

 Farming was the backbone of Buganda's economy.
 In contrast with many other East African economic systems, cattle played only a minor role.
 Many Baganda hired laborers from outside Buganda to herd the Baganda's cattle, for those who owned livestock.
 Bananas were the most important staple food, providing the economic base for the region's dense population growth.
 Bananas can grow and produce fruit on the same land for 70 years and it is 2-3 times more productive than sorghum or finger millet and gives 10 times more in yields than yams.
 The Banana does not require shifting cultivation or bush fallowing to maintain soil fertility and only needed some weeding and mulching, which was usually done by women.
 A single woman tending to a Banana garden was able to feed 10 men.
 Women did most of the agricultural work, while men often engaged in commerce and politics (and in precolonial times, warfare).
 Before the introduction of woven cloth, traditional clothing was manufactured from the bark of trees.